min69u/Reforestation/README.md

-## Whats a penguins favorite relative?
-Aunt Arctica.
+## Where did Captain Hook get his hook?
+From a second hand store.